mariojgt/onix-pro/README.md

 ### Accessing the Page Builder Settings

 To access the page builder, navigate to the path `onix/settings` in your application.
+You can protect the acess using the config `onix.middleware` by default its web(public)

 ## Commands